 In the same way, if your site has a “regular” and “print” version of each article, they can be categorized as duplicate content.
 In such cases, it’s best to block crawlers from one with a noindex meta tag.
 If not, Google will choose one of them to list.

-Content created by web scraping, most often described as an automated process of extracting data from a website, is prone to be seen as a duplicate content issue.
+Content created by web scraping or scrapers, most often described as an automated process of extracting data from a website, is prone to be seen as a duplicate content issue or pagination.
 This is often the case for e-commerce websites, as many of them sell multiple versions of the same products, where the product descriptions are scraped from somewhere else online (i.e., the original supplier) and are added to new e-commerce stores without change.

 Localized domains can also be a source of duplicate content.
 When these geo-targeted websites—such as .co.uk for the United Kingdom or .ca for Canada—are all owned by the same company and are dialed into separate English speaking locations, it’s easy to make the mistake of thinking that posting the same content won’t be recognized as duplication (spoiler alert, it will).